 What’s more, organ meats are also super high in creatine – which also boosts energy and encourages more testosterone production.

 Well, organ meats are very high in good cholesterol, which in turn is what testosterone is actually made out of.
 They’re one of the few dietary sources of vitamin D which regulates testosterone and the other hormones of the body.

 It’s high in choline which is great for brain health as well as in zinc which is actually often used as a testosterone boosting supplement.
 They also contain purines and nitrogen, which are precursors to DNA and RNA.
 They’re super high in omega 3 fatty acids and they’re a great, quality source of protein.

 When you think about it, this all makes a lot of sense.
 The organs are the most important part of the body from a survival point of view and are also some of the most complex, so it should follow that they would contain the most goodness.

-Why aren’t we all gobbling all this stuff down?
 It seems it’s just because we’re a bit snobby and a bit squeamish.
 Humans sure are eccentric…

 Oh and guess what one of the most nutritionally dense organs in any animal’s body is?